PierreChouteau/PierreChouteau.github.io/_pages/audio.md

 ## BC1song

 For these results, we trained the different models on the __BC1Song__ dataset, and evaluated on the __ChoralSingingDataset__ dataset.
-These results are showed in the table 1a of the paper, and the audio examples are presented below.
+These results are presented in the table 1a of the paper, and audio examples are shown below.

 > Audio Mix Example
 <audio controls>